tsuku-dev/tsuku/docs/DESIGN-version-verification.md

 2. **Two new concepts**: Recipe authors may need to learn `version_format` (for transforms) and `mode` (for fallback).
 Most recipes need neither.

-3. **Migration burden**: Recipes currently using weak patterns should be updated to use `mode = "output"` with `reason`.

 These are acceptable because:
 - Verbosity is localized to the ~40 recipes with version mismatches
 - The common case (tool outputs clean version) requires zero configuration
-- Migration can be gradual; existing recipes continue working

 ## Solution Architecture